SAP-samples/abap-cheat-sheets/06_Dynamic_Programming.md

 - For an assignment to work, the differentiation is particularly relevant since the following basic rule applies: The static type of the target reference variable must be more general than or the same as the dynamic type of the source reference variable.

 - This is where the concepts of [upcast](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenup_cast_glosry.htm "Glossary Entry") and [downcast](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abendown_cast_glosry.htm "Glossary Entry") enter the picture.
-  - Up and and down?
-It originates from the idea of moving up or down in an [inheritance tree](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abeninheritance_tree_glosry.htm).
+  - Up and down?
+This concept originates from the idea of moving up or down in an [inheritance tree](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abeninheritance_tree_glosry.htm).
 In an assignment between reference variables, the target variable inherits the dynamic type of the source variable.
   - Upcast: If the static type of the target variables is **less specific or the same** as the static type of the source variable, an assignment is possible.
 This includes, for example, assignments with the [assignment operator](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenassignment_operator_glosry.htm) `=`.
   - Downcast: If the static type of the target variable is **more specific** than the static type of the source variable, a check must be made at runtime before the assignment is done.
 If you indeed want to trigger such a downcast, you must do it explicitly in your code.
 You can do this, for example, using the
   [constructor operator](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenconstructor_operator_glosry.htm "Glossary Entry")